astutespruce/sa-blueprint-sv/analysis/prep/README.md

 # South Atlantic Blueprint Simple Viewer - Data Prep

-## Indicator and Threats within area of interest

-Indicators and blueprint are aligned to the same grid

-NOTE: threats are not aligned to the same grid; urbanization is on a 60m grid and SLR is 2-15m depending on area.

 ## Data

+### SA Blueprint analysis extent

+TODO: updated data
 GeoTIFFs of the blueprint and all indicators were provided by SA staff for prior versions of the Blueprint Simple Viewer.

 GeoTIFFs of the marine and inland hubs & corridors were provided by SA staff on 3/13/2020.

+### Summary units

+Blueprint data were summarized to HUC12 subwatersheds and marine lease blocks.

+HUC12 subwatershed boundaries were downloaded for WBD_02, WBD_03, WBD_05, WBD_06 from: http://prd-tnm.s3-website-us-west-2.amazonaws.com/?prefix=StagedProducts/Hydrography/WBD/HU2/GDB/
+on 7/24/2020.

+HUC12 units that fell within the SA Blueprint boundary were selected from these datasets.

+Marine lease blocks were carried over from Blueprint 2.2.

+Summary units were prepared using `analysis/prepare_summary_units.py`.
+This script extracted the summary units and created two sets outputs for each, plus an aggregated dataset for tile creation:

+-   `/summary_units/<huc12|marine_blocks>.feather` are the projected datasets for use in spatial analysis
+-   `/results/<huc12|marine_blocks>/<huc12|marine_blocks>_wgs84.feather` are the WGS84 versions for use in mapping
+-   `/summary_units/units_wgs84.gpkg` is the combined WGS 84 units for tile creation.

+### States and counties

+State and county information is used to determine which land trusts may be active in a given subwatershed.
+State boundaries are used in the locator map in the report.

+States were downloaded from: https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2019&layergroup=States+%28and+equivalent%29

+Counties were downloaded from: https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2018&layergroup=Counties+%28and+equivalent%29

+Processed using `util/prepare_boundaries.py`.

+### Land ownership

+TNC Secured Lands 2018 were downloaded from: https://www.conservationgateway.org/ConservationByGeography/NorthAmerica/UnitedStates/edc/reportsdata/terrestrial/secured/Pages/default.aspx on 3/23/2020.

+Processed using `util/prepare_boundaries.py`.

+### Projected urbanization

+NOTE: this is not aligned to the blueprint grid.

 Urbanization grids were converted to indexed grids to simplify calculations.
 See `util/preprocess_grids.py`.

-SA staff provided SLR files on 3/10/2020.
-These are a series of GeoTIFF files for small areas along the coast, with varying footprints and resolution.
-To use here, we constructed a VRT using GDAL, and used the average resolution.

-States were downloaded from: https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2019&layergroup=States+%28and+equivalent%29

-Counties were downloaded from: https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2018&layergroup=Counties+%28and+equivalent%29

 ### Sea Level Rise

+NOTE: this is not aligned to the blueprint grid.

 Data were obtained from Amy Keister on 3/10/2020.
 She exported individual Geotiffs created from the source files created in her processing chain for mosiacking SLR data obtained from NOAA (https://coast.noaa.gov/slrdata/).

+These are a series of GeoTIFF files for small areas along the coast, with varying footprints and resolution.
+To use here, we constructed a VRT using GDAL, and used the average resolution.

 Values are coded 0-6 for the amount of sea level rise that would impact a given area.
 Values are cumulative, so a value of 6 means that the area is also inundated by 1-5 meters.

-A VRT is created from the individual source TIF files using GDAL.

 From within `data/threats/slr` directory: